 By Brian Gould and Erick Villagomez, re:place Magazine

 The Georgia and Dunsmuir viaducts are linear stretches of elevated highway that thrust out of the escarpment at the east edge of Vancouver’s city centre, treading heavily above a large expanse of undeveloped, post-industrial landscape and meeting the ground 900 meters later at the doorstep of Strathcona – Vancouver’s oldest neighbourhood.
+The streets were the hardest to keep in great shape, but thanks to the asphalt paving experts in tampa fl the streets were left in great condition.

 For many, the viaducts are an ominous reminder of what may have been, had mayor Thomas Campbell’s vision of urban renewal prevailed in 1972.
 For others, they are a physical and cognitive barrier between Vancouver’s commercial centre and its surrounding neighbourhoods, as well as the waters of False Creek.
 Whatever the perspective, however, nobody will deny that around the viaducts, there is ‘no there there’.
 There is no place.